 The theme of World Health Day for 2021 is “building a fairer, healthier world.”
-Around the globe, communities face disadvantages and inequities to quality healthcare.
-In the United States, these health inequities are referred to as social determinants of health (SDOH), and addressing them is a primary objective of value-based care practices.
+Yet, around the globe, communities face disadvantages and inequities to quality healthcare.
+In the United States, these health inequities are referred to as social determinants of health (SDOH).

-To discuss this important theme, I sat down with Clinical Transformation Advisor, Christine DiNoia, BSN, RN, and Clinical Engagement Manager, Shelley Davis, MSN, RNC, CCM, on the Population Health Management Podcast.
-Together, we defined what comprises SDOH, the impact of the value-based care approach on tending to these vulnerable populations, and how Lightbeam helps our clients identify and intervene where they are needed most.
+I sat down with Director of Clinical Programs, Christine DiNoia, BSN, RN, and Clinical Engagement Manager, Shelley Davis, MSN, RNC, CCM, on the Population Health Management Podcast to discuss this important theme.
+Together, we defined what comprises SDOH, the impact of the value-based care approach on tending to these vulnerable populations, and how Lightbeam helps our clients intervene where they are needed most.

 To start things off, how do we define social determinants of health?